Zweibrücker: Characteristics

+Breed history

 The Rhineland-Palatinate state-owned stud facilities of Zweibrücken house the smallest number of state stallions in Germany, but the region's horse-breeding history is rich.
 The modern city of Zweibrücken, meaning "two bridges", was a county throughout the Middle Ages and then later on became a duchy of the Holy Roman Empire.
 The state stud was founded in 1755 by Duke Christian IV following a visit to England.
 While abroad he admired the refined, spirited English Thoroughbreds, as a breed less than 100 years old at the time.
 When Christian IV returned to Zweibrücken, he financed the establishment of "royal facilities" throughout the region, populating them with noble stallions and mares.

 Christian IV's successor, Charles II August, continued to improve horse-breeding in politically influential Zweibrücken by decreeing that the horses bred there ought to be "good, handsome and useful".
 This goal was achieved to the effect of gaining the admiration of the King of Prussia, who purchased over 150 Zweibrücken stallions.
 These sires were sent to the Principal Stud of Trakehnen where the Trakehner was bred for use by the Prussian nobles.

 In 1801, Zweibrücken was annexed by France, and the noble horses were moved to Rosiers aux Salines.
 However, Napoleon saw the stallion and mare herds at Zweibrücken Principal Stud re-established in 1806.
 The central facility and its many outposts and stallion depots were populated with more than 250 stallions and a herd of over 100 mares purchased from notable German breeding outfits, as well as fashionable Spanish horses and products of the formidable Austro-Hungarian empire.
 Less than a decade later, Zweibrücken was given to Maximilian I Joseph of Bavaria, and Zweibrücken was retitled in 1890 as the Principal Royal Bavarian State Stud.
 During this period, large numbers of Anglo-Normans - Thoroughbred-influenced agricultural horses from France - and Arabians were stationed in Zweibrücken.
 The first organized breeding of Anglo-Arabian horses occurred at Zweibrücken during this time period.
 The region became widely known for its refined cavalry horses which combined the size and speed of the Thoroughbred with the more tractable temperament of the Arabian.
 By 1900, the Principal Stud of Zweibrücken comprised more than 250 head of breeding stock and young horses, 74 of which were state-owned stallions.